jaysys/esp32-2432S028_video_player.jho/README.md

 - fps=24: Extracts 24 frames per second
 - scale: Resizes the video
 - transpose=1: Rotates the video 90° clockwise
+- eq: Applies an equalizer filter to slightly darken the video.
+Values range from -1.0 to 1.0.
 - .mjpeg: Output format used when streaming or storing a series of JPEG frames as a video